RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/UnicodeTools/doc/new-functions.md

 #### Table 3-7 (modified for UTF8Z)

+UTF-8Z is identical to UTF-8, with only one exception: "00"U is encoded using the overlong encoding "C080"X, so that a well-formed UTF-8Z string cannot contain NULL characters.
+Thus allows the continued use of old-style string C functions, which expect strings to be terminated by a NULL character.

 For UTF8Z, table 3-7 has to be modified in the following way:

 | Bytes        | Mapping | Description |